 - Get cozy & include it in soups like creamy gnocchi soup, potsticker soup, or sweet potato peanut stew

 - Get spicy with it in a sweet potato black bean hash

-- Turn it into a crispy snack of ranch kale chips
+- Turn it into a crispy snack of air fryer kale chips

 Sautéed kale with garlic